Wheeler Springs, Texas

-Wheeler Springs is an unincorporated community in Houston County, Texas.
+Wheeler Springs is an unincorporated community in Houston County, Texas, United States.

 History

-Wheeler Springs is located on Farm to Market Road 229, about 12 miles northwest of Crockett.
+Wheeler Springs is located on Farm to Market Road 229, approximately 12 miles northwest of Crockett.
 It is believed to have been founded before 1900.
 The small community had a school, church, and a few houses.
 After World War II, the school closed and is now a ghost town, save a few widely scattered houses.

 Education

 Wheeler Springs is in both the Crockett and Grapeland Independent School Districts.